yohanym95/Registration-form/README.md

 # Registration-form

-1.use android and java for this registration form app.
+1.use android and java for this registration form application.

+2.I use android studio for develop this basic application.

-2.Also use Strong Password :
+3.Also use Strong Password :

  Strong Password-